-- 1921: Malta started to regulate gambling activities with the Lotto Regulations. - 2001: the Malta Gaming Authority was created (then known as the Lotteries and Gaming Authority). - 2004: The Remote Gaming Regulations were enacted by the Government of Malta making Malta the first EU Member State to regulate the online gambling sector. - 2015: the Lotteries and Gaming Authority (LGA) changed its name to the Malta Gaming Authority (MGA). - 2018: Maltese legislative gaming framework underwent a major overhaul.
+- 1920s: the first laws regulating gambling in Malta were introduced, mainly covering land-based betting and games of chance. - 2001: the Malta Gaming Authority was established (initially known as the Lotteries and Gaming Authority). - 2004: Malta becomes the first EU Member State to regulate online gaming through the enactment of the Remote Gaming Regulations. - 2018: the Maltese legislative gaming framework underwent a major overhaul.

-• Under the Maltese legislative and regulatory gaming framework, the activity of gambling is regulated by the term 'gaming' as opposed to 'gambling'.
+• Under the Maltese legislative and regulatory gaming framework, the activity of gambling and gaming is regulated by the term 'gaming'.